sergiokopplin/indigo/about.md

 <div class="side-by-side">
     <div class="toleft">
         <img class="image" src="https://aloport.github.io//assets/images/profile.jpg" alt="Alt Text">
-        <figcaption class="caption">Photo by John Doe</figcaption>
     </div>

     <div class="toright">
         <p>I am a PhD candidate at the Political Science Department of the [University of Zurich](https://ipz.uzh.ch/en), working in the SNF research project "The Effect of Campaign Events on Electoral Outcomes; Evidence from Prediction Markets”.

-        My main area of research pertains to understanding the effect of campaign communications and candidates traits on citizens' political behavior.
-To find answers to the question how people's voting behavior is determined, I am currently involved in these **[research projects](https://aloport.github.io/projects).**
 </p>
     </div>
 </div>